Get a Six Pack This Summer

 Upper Abs: Crunch Finish

 Lower Abs: Knee Up - Start by lying down with your back flat on the floor, your feet up and thighs perpendicular.
 (You will look like you're sitting on a chair but with your back on the floor.)
 Place your hands behind your head.
-Curl your hips toward your spine to rotate the pelvis backwards.
-Your knees will lift up but all the action is coming from the hips.
+Curl your hips toward your spine to rotate the pelvis backward.
+Your knees will lift, but all the action is coming from the hips.

 Lower Abs: Knee Up Start

 Lower Abs: Knee Up Finish